marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-connection-failures-during-transaction-commit.md

 # Entity Framework Connection Failures During Transaction Commit
 In general when there is a connection failure the current transaction is rolled back.
 However if the connection is dropped while the transaction is being committed the resulting state of the transaction is unknown.
 See [this blog post](http://blogs.msdn.com/b/adonet/archive/2013/03/11/sql-database-connectivity-and-the-idempotency-issue.aspx) for more details.

-Currently EF doesn’t provide any special tools to handle this scenario.
+Currently EF doesn?t provide any special tools to handle this scenario.
 The [SqlAzureExecutionStrategy](../ef6/entity-framework-connection-resiliency-and-retry-logic-ef6-onwards.md) will not retry an operation if it failed in this way.

 There are several ways to dealing with this: